EdgeFortress/OSS-13/README.md

 * Move with WASD or arrows
 * Press G to become a 'G'host/return to the body
+* Press B to 'B'uild a Wall under your character

 Also you can choose a chat window with Left Mouse Button or by pressing Tab and send some messages to other players.